chanb/rl_sandbox_public/README.md

 This will generate a `results/mujoco/hopper-v2/gt-ppo` directory under `gym` directory.
 It keeps track of the experiment configuration, learning progress, and policies.

-**NOTE:** For image based tasks, only DrQ is currently able to achieve performance similar to gt observations with same data efficiency.

 ## Supported Environments
 - Standard Gym Environments: https://github.com/openai/gym
 - DeepMind Control Suite: https://github.com/deepmind/dm_control